Skip to Main Content

 Many of the books in the "ProQuest Ebook Central Titles" collection have 1-user licenses and are not unlimited.
 We do not recommend books with 1-user licenses for use as course content even with small classes, due to the inability to guarantee access to all in the class.
 At the most, these may be considered for recommended (and not required) classroom use, although such use is still not suggested.

 Some Ebook Central books with 1-user licenses can be upgraded to Unlimited licenses.
-If instructors are interested in a book that is currently available on Ebook Central, please ask them to submit a purchase request formto see if VCU Libraries can purchase a permanent, unlimited copy of the ebook for their course or visit the VIVA Faculty Ebook Portal to see in an unlimited user version is available from VIVA.
+If instructors are interested in a book that is currently available on Ebook Central, please ask them to submit a purchase request form to see if VCU Libraries can purchase a perpetual, unlimited copy of the ebook for their course.

 More information on this topic is available at our Library Ebooks as Course Materials research guide.